HR-CMGT/Javascript-Machine-Learning/README.md

 # Python

-[Python](https://www.python.org) is used by data scientists and in most Machine Learning courses online.
+[Python](https://www.python.org) is used by data scientists and in many Machine Learning courses online.
+Python requires a bit more setup.
+It also requires a bit more work to visualise results graphically or to distribute your application.

 - [Udacity Intro to Machine Learning with Python](https://www.udacity.com/course/intro-to-machine-learning--ud120)
 - [Building a perceptron from scratch](https://medium.com/@ismailghallou/build-your-perceptron-neural-net-from-scratch-e12b7be9d1ef) and [source code](https://github.com/smakosh/Perceptron-neural-net-from-scratch)